cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

   * **D**—date.

-* **Feature value**—the value of the feature (several values can be delimited with a comma).
+* **Feature value**—the value of the feature.

 Several features must be delimited with a semicolon.

 .. important::